prometheus-operator/runbooks/content/runbooks/kubernetes/KubeHpaReplicasMismatch.md

 Horizontal Pod Autoscaler has not matched the desired number of replicas for longer than 15 minutes.

+## Impact

 HPA was unable to schedule desired number of pods.

-## Impact

-Possible service degradation.

 ## Diagnosis